qmthedev/Small-Things/README.md

-# SmallThings
+# Small Things 🟣
- Some small projects
+ Some small C++ projects for my learning 🧑‍💻